zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

 ```

 Do not forget to terminate the `ssh-agent` at logout otherwise you would have
-a huge number of `ssh-agent` in the end.
+a huge number of `ssh-agent`s in the end.

 In `.bash_logout` or `.zlogout`:
 ``` sh